minimum advertised price violation

 4. Margin Protection: Minimum Advertised pricing helps to protect retailers’ profit margins.
 By setting a minimum advertised price, retailers can avoid selling products at incredibly low prices, allowing them to maintain profitability.

-The Challenges of MAP Pricing
+The Challenges of Establishing MAP Policy

 While Minimum Advertised pricing offers significant advantages, it also presents certain challenges that need to be addressed.
 Some of the challenges include: